i-love-flamingo/pugtemplate/Readme.md

 The requested partials are searched in a subfolder "{templatename}.partials"

-So if you have a response that will normaly render like this:
+So if you have a response that will normally render like this:
 ```
 return cc.responder.Render("folder/template")
 ```